dtrochow/3-key/docs/features/time_tracker.md

         - Switches to the next tracking slot/context.
         - Lights up all LEDs sequentially in green (LED 1 -> 1s -> LED 2 -> 1s -> LED 3).

+!!! note "Session Management - Number of tracked hours"
+    It will blink once until the second hour has passed.

 ## TimeTracker State Diagram: Work and Meeting Tracking

 ```plantuml